bens4lsu/theskinny-publish/Content/blog2/drop-off-at-the-highland-ace.md

 "Let me come around.
 I'm sure they were right there."

-"They <i>were</i> there.
+"They *were* there.
 That old guy found them when you were in the back."

 "He left?"